Contents

 “Previously Worked for the IRS”

-Some attorneys tout experience at the “IRS” even though they have no experience in IRS Offshore Disclosure.
+Some attorneys tout experience at the “IRS” despite having no experience in IRS Offshore Disclosure.
 The IRS has nearly 100,000 employees.
 Most of these positions do not require any tax, legal, or accounting background.

 Just being a prior employee such as an “IRS Agent or Examiner” for the IRS does not qualify a person as an Offshore Disclosure expert or specialist.